This documentation is part of the "Projects with Books" initiative at zenOSmosis.

 - Use Case : Bulk imports, batch processing, high-throughput ingestion

-Performance Optimization: The batch implementation pre-allocates a buffer and constructs all entries before any disk I/O, minimizing lock contention and maximizing sequential write performance.
-The buffer construction happens at src/storage_engine/data_store.rs:857-918
+The batch implementation constructs all entries in a single Vec<u8> buffer before any disk I/O src/storage_engine/data_store.rs:857-858 minimizing lock contention and maximizing sequential write performance.

-Tombstone Support: Batch writes support deletion markers (tombstones) when allow_null_bytes is true, writing a single NULL byte followed by metadata src/storage_engine/data_store.rs:864-898
+Batch writes support deletion markers when allow_null_bytes is true src/storage_engine/data_store.rs850:

 Sources: README.md:216-219 src/storage_engine/data_store.rs:838-951 benches/storage_benchmark.rs:85-92